vasx93/query-lib-vr/README.md

 Use is easy:

-npm install query-lib-vr
+Install via npm package manager npm install query-lib-vr

-const qsHelper = require('query-lib-vr')
+Require it on the top of the file const qsHelper = require('query-lib-vr')

+Use
-const results = await qsHelper.getAllController(Model, req, res)
+const results = await qsHelper(Model, req, res)

 Features:

-Regex:
+Regex

 Making use of >, >=, <, <= in query strings and translating so MongoDB can read them.

 Output would be
 my-site.com/api/products?price[gte]=199&price[lte]=499&sort=-quantity

 Pagination implemented: